Creative art and craft projects in the community

 environment, social settings and cultural diversity of the places we are fortunate to work in.
 Working within community settings, art galleries, museums, and educational settings since 2008, ArtYarn have gained a solid reputation for guiding communities through creative processes, developing and delivering art and craft projects from idea to instillation, and forming creative community groups that last beyond the life span of a commission.

-ArtYarn mainly create their projects with hand knitted and crocheted fabric, however ArtYarn have worked with a range of other craft mediums to create projects where they have felt inspired to do so, or have been commissioned to.
+ArtYarn mainly create their projects with hand knitted and crocheted fabric, however we have worked with a range of other craft techniques to create projects where they we felt inspired to do so.
 We have worked with fabric and sewing projects, free hand embroidery, pom-pom making, and weaving with home made looms.
-ArtYarn have also teamed up with film makers, musicians and scientists to produce collaborative experimental work that challenge and explore the boundaries between art, craft and science.
+ArtYarn have also teamed up with film makers, musicians and scientists to produce collaborative, experimental work that challenge and explore the boundaries between art, craft and science.

 ArtYarn have delivered projects, created installation work and delivered creative craft workshops for a number of local authorities such as Manchester Cit Council, Cheshire East Council, Lancashire County Council and most recently Salford Council as part of the restoration of the Bridgewater Canal.
 Public Art commissioners have included Wolverhampton Art Gallery, Touchstones Rochdale Art Gallery and Young At Art Children's Museum, FL (USA).
 Most recently ArtYarn are currently making a crocheted installation for Blackburn Canal Festival in Lancashire, UK.

-Rachael also has a practice in drawing, illustration and print.
-You can see more of Rachael's work at: www.linesformspaces.com
+Rachael also has a practice in drawing, illustration and print and works from her studio in Hebden Bridge, West Yorkshire.
+You can see more of Rachael's work at: www.linesformspaces.com & www.rachaelelwell.com